Shehab7osny/DiffCpp/test/TestCases/TestCase2/Input2.txt

-# Python rogram to find the SHA-1 message digest of a file
+# Python program to find the SHA-1 message digest of a file

 # importing the hashlib module
 import hashlib